celoyd/potato/docs/concepts.md

 ![](images/Cisarua/mean.jpeg)

 I think we can call it settled that the processing everyone’s using, across image wholesalers (Airbus, Maxar, etc.) and retailers (Apple, Mapbox, etc.) shows these roofs as somewhere in the lavender-lilac range.
+I can’t _prove_ this is 3-band rendering, because they don’t say how they do things, but the evidence is strong.
+Or to turn it around: if it’s not 3-band rendering, it’s functionally the same for our purposes here.

 But what is the roof’s actual color?

-We can refer to [in-situ drone videos](https://www.youtube.com/watch?v=MLdckjstF3I#t=3m10s) or [Google’s own Street View product](https://maps.app.goo.gl/T9Dvrsg8HLY4YNsy9).
+Refer to, for example, [in-situ drone videos](https://www.youtube.com/watch?v=MLdckjstF3I#t=3m10s) or [Google’s own Street View product](https://maps.app.goo.gl/T9Dvrsg8HLY4YNsy9).
 It is indeed blue, as we would expect that type of roof to be.

-I encourage skeptics to storm off and find their own examples.
+I invite skeptics to storm off and find their own examples.
 That’s what I’d do.
-Please find other lilac-in-commercial-imagery roofs in Manila, New Orleans, Colombo, Los Angeles, et alibi, and compare them to non-satellite sources.
+Please find other lilac-in-commercial-imagery roofs in Manila, New Orleans, Colombo, and Los Angeles, and compare them to non-satellite sources.
 Here and there you will certainly find an actually lilac roof.
-I concede that there are some such roofs in the world.
-But I contend hat you will also find blue roofs consistently mis-rendered in satellite imagery.
+I concede that there are such roofs in the world.
+But I contend that you will many more blue roofs mis-rendered in satellite imagery.

 So everyone is showing this roof as the wrong color, but we know how to do better.